ietf-satp/draft-marstein-satp-asset-exchange/draft-ietf-satp-asset-exchange.md

 This document presents the modifications necessary to the SATP message flows and to the asset network actions to support the asset exchange mode.
 The asset exchange protocol inherits the SATP model and behavior where not otherwise stated.
 The reader is directed to {{SATP}} for further discussion of SATP and non-modified behavior.

+While several variations of the message flows can be used to support a gateway-to-gateway asset exchange protcol, a conscious design choice is to diverge as little as possible from the asset transfer version of SATP by reusing established definitions, semantics, and security guarantees where possible.
+This allows the protocol to leverage the progress of SATP and simplifies integration with existing SATP compliant systems.

 The gateway referred to as the "sender gateway" in SATP takes on the role as "initiating" gateway of the asset exchange, and the gateway referred to as the "recipient gateway" takes on the role as "receiving" gateway, referring to each gateway's role in initiating the exchange.
 The protocol defines API endpoints, resources and identifier definitions, and message flows used in orchestrating the asset exchange between the two gateways.